ccdigix/SACRED/docs/README.md

 ### Dependencies

 If making use of Azure functionality within SACRED, there is an assumption that the [Az](https://learn.microsoft.com/en-us/powershell/azure/new-azureps-module-az) PowerShell modules are already installed.
 If interacting with Entra (formerly known as Azure Active Directory) then you will also need the [Microsoft Graph](https://learn.microsoft.com/en-us/powershell/microsoftgraph/get-started?view=graph-powershell-1.0) modules.
+If you plan on running the tests within SACRED (maybe for development purposes) then you will require the [Pester](https://pester.dev/) framework modules.

 ## 🤔 How does it work?